 Information about MusicLab

 MusicLab is an innovation project by RITMO and the University Library.
-The aim is to explore new methods for conducting research, research communication and education.
-The project is organized around events: a concert in a public venue, which is also the object of study.
-The events also contain an edutainment element through panel discussions with world-leading researchers and artists, as well "data jockeying" in the form of live data analysis of recorded data.
+The aim is to explore new methods for conducting research, research communication, and education.
+The project is organized around a concert in a public venue, which is also the object of study.
+The events also contain an edutainment element through panel discussions with world-leading researchers and artists and "data jockeying" in the form of live data analysis of recorded data.

 Purpose of MusicLab

 Research: The fundamental question we ask is: How do people engage with music?
 And more particularly: what is the role of the body in music performance and perception?
 During a MusicLab session, we measure such bodily responses using different types of technologies.
 This includes the way the body moves and physiological responses (breathing, pulse, and so on).

 Dissemination: Another essential aspect of MusicLab is exploring new ways of spreading information about how research is performed and conducted.
 For most people, research is something that happens behind closed doors at a university.
 We want to research in the "field," tell about the process, and show what we find.

 Innovation: Finally, we want to use MusicLab as a testbed for Open Research.
 This is a radically new way of thinking about the research process itself.
 Rather than keeping the entire research process closed, we want to invite everyone to help us collect data.
 We also want to share the data with the public and show how it can be analyzed.

 We organize 2-3 MusicLab events per year.
 In between the events, we analyze the data and prepare lectures and publications on the results.
 Since all the data and tools from MusicLab are openly available, everyone can help out.
 We hope to inspire other people to use the data for whatever purpose they may find helpful.

 MusicLab's 4 pillars